PCI Express: PCI Express 6.0

 On 18 June 2019, PCI-SIG announced the development of PCI Express 6.0 specification.
 Bandwidth is expected to increase to 64 GT/s, yielding 128 GB/s in each direction in a 16-lane configuration, with a target release date of 2021.
 The new standard uses 4-level pulse-amplitude modulation (PAM-4) with a low-latency forward error correction (FEC) in place of non-return-to-zero (NRZ) modulation.
 Unlike previous PCI Express versions, forward error correction is used to increase data integrity and PAM-4 is used as line code so that two bits are transferred per transfer.
-With 64 GT/s data transfer rate (raw bit rate), up to 121 GB/s in each direction is possible in x16 configuration.
+With 64 GT/s data transfer rate (raw bit rate), up to 121 GB/s in each direction is possible in ×16 configuration.

 On 24 February 2020, the PCI Express 6.0 revision 0.5 specification (a "first draft" with all architectural aspects and requirements defined) was released.

 On 5 November 2020, the PCI Express 6.0 revision 0.7 specification (a "complete draft" with electrical specifications validated via test chips) was released.

 On 6 October 2021, the PCI Express 6.0 revision 0.9 specification (a "final draft") was released.

 On 11 January 2022, PCI-SIG officially announced the release of the final PCI Express 6.0 specification.
+The PCI Express 6.0 retained backward compatibility with previous versions of PCI Express specifications.

 PAM-4 coding results in a vastly higher bit error rate (BER) of 10−6 (vs. 10−12 previously), so in place of 128b/130b encoding, a 3-way interlaced forward error correction (FEC) is used in addition to cyclic redundancy check (CRC).
 A fixed 256 byte Flow Control Unit (FLIT) block carries 242 bytes of data, which includes variable-sized transaction level packets (TLP) and data link layer payload (DLLP); remaining 14 bytes are reserved for 8-byte CRC and 6-byte FEC.
 3-way Gray code is used in PAM-4/FLIT mode to reduce error rate; the interface does not switch to NRZ and 128/130b encoding even when retraining to lower data rates.

+PCIe 6.0 hardware was not launched until August 2025, roughly three years after the release of the final specifications and shortly after the publication of the PCIe 7.0 specifications.
+The delay was described as unprecedented, with PCWorld noting that that for many years PCIe 6.0 existed "solely on paper".